Activity 05

 One problem with our sites_projected layer is that we don’t have a useful quality in our attribute table right now.
 So let’s create one.

 While modern countries might not be the most sensible thing to compare alongside this ancient data, comparing the distribution of archaeological sites against different elevations could be more interesting.
-For example, do archaeological sites tend to cluster differently depending on their altitude?
-To find this out, let’s introduce a digital elevation model (DEM) into the mix.
+Researchers commonly use aerial remote sensing tools for archaeological research, for instance, to identify ancient Mayan settlements in modern Guatemala (Garrison et al. 2011).
+But do archaeological sites tend to cluster differently depending on their altitude?

 I downloaded and pre-processed the elevation data that you’ll use from EarthExplorer, a free website from USGS through which you can get all sorts of remotely sensed data.
 For this activity, you do not have to download data from Earth Explorer yourself—instead, you can copy elevation data from the S: drive.

-From the S: Drive, copy the folder dem_projected into your workspace (it may take a minute or two to copy over) and add it to your map.
+From the S: drive, copy the folder dem_projected into your workspace (it may take a minute or two to copy over) and add it to your map.

 Once the DEM is loaded, you should see something like this: